onlydole/inspiration/README.md

 ## Always Be Learning

 These resources are the highlights of my learning experience on a regular basis and wanted to share with the world.
 This list will be changed regularly as more notable content and programs are found.
-For sites with RSS feeds, aggregation tools like [Feedly](feedly.com) come in handy to have everything in one place.
+For sites with RSS feeds, aggregation tools like [Feedly](feedly.com) or [Reeder](http://reederapp.com/) come in handy to have everything in one place.

 ---